This edition is out of date. Please refer to the latest editon for accurate information.

 3. Preparation and Mailing of Dossiers

 a.
-A typical dossier consists of a cover letter (written by the Director of Placement), resume/CV, confidential letters of recommendation, teaching portfolio and samples of written work, including an outline of the dissertation.
-In the selection and preparation of these materials, the student will be assisted by the dissertation committee chair and the Director of Placement.
+A typical dossier consists of a resume/CV, confidential letters of recommendation, teaching portfolio and samples of written work, including an outline of the dissertation.
+In the selection and preparation of these materials, the student will be assisted by the dissertation committee chair and the Director of Career Outcomes.
 In order to allow time for revision of this material, students should supply draft versions of written material for the dossier as early as possible.